Background to the Moray Walking and Outdoor Festival

 However it was always apparent that this was too limited an ambition, and certainly did not do justice to the outdoor opportunities within Moray.
 By 2014 the festival had already expanded to include much more than walking and now covered 6 days.
 The name was changed to the Moray Walking and Outdoor Festival.

-By 2017 there were 10 differing types of activities spread over 10 days.
-Walks vary from gentle strolls to challenging endurance evnts.
-Other activities vary from year to year but recently have included cycling, kayaking, rowing, surfing, birdwalking, storytelling, hill skills, white water rafting, wild swimming, heritage events and wild life watching.
+By 2018 there were 58 events spread over 10 days.
+Walks vary from very gentle strolls to challenging endurance evnts.
+Other activities vary from year to year but recently have included cycling, kayaking, skiff rowing, surfing, birdwalking, storytelling, hill skills, bushcraft, white water rafting, wild swimming, heritage events and wild life watching and indoor talks.
 It is now one of Scotland’s premier Outdoor Activity Festivals.
 Anyone looking for active things to do outdoors is likely to find something to suit their interests here in Moray.

 Unlike many other festivals, this outdoor festival is not run by a local authority, park authority or tourist organisation; the Moray Walking and Outdoor Festival is organised by a small group of volunteers supported by a professional organiser, numerous local event providers and yet more volunteers.
 Some providers are commercial outdoor activity organisations or Government agencies such as the Forestry Commission and the Crown Estate; most are local voluntary organisations eager to demonstrate why Moray is special.